 SubmissionSet attributes are defined in Section 5.6.2.1.5.4

 An informative schema is available.
-See .
+See ITI TF-2: Appendix W.

 5.6.2.1.1 Policy Structure

 The Privacy Consent Document shall contain exactly one PolicySet root element.
 As defined in [XACML2], it may contain other PolicySet elements as child elements of the root.
 The PolicySet root element may also contain Policy child elements.
-The PolicySetId attribute of the PolicySet root element is known as the Root Policy Set ID and must be a URN-encoded UUID (see ).
+The PolicySetId attribute of the PolicySet root element is known as the Root Policy Set ID and must be a URN-encoded UUID (see ITI TF-3: Table 4.2.3.1.7-2).

 The PolicySet root element may contain references to other PolicySet or Policy elements, using the PolicySetIdReference or the PolicyIdReference elements respectively.
 This allows the Patient Privacy Policy Domain to define foundational Patient Privacy Policies, which are applied to specific individuals and situations by the Privacy Consent Document.
 E.g., a referenced foundational Patient Privacy Policy defines what kind of access a healthcare provider receives; the Privacy Consent Document applies this to one specific provider, patient, and purpose of use.
 How external references are resolved is out of scope for this profile.